A Share Incentive Plan (SIP) is an HMRC approved share plan that must be offered to all eligible employees of a company, on broadly the same terms.

 Under a SIP, shares are awarded to employees, which are then held on their behalf within a SIP Trust.

-Shares can be awarded to employees under the terms of the SIP in one or a combination of the following ways:
+Shares can be awarded to employees under the terms of the SIP in one of a combination of ways:

 Employees may save towards the purchase of Partnership Shares over a period not exceeding 12 months (Accumulation Period).
 The shares are then purchased an awarded after the end of that period.